Romans 3:21 – 5:11

 The atoning work of Christ on the cross is one work, but it has two aspects.
 The word 'atonement' does not occur in the New Testament, but its two aspects – propitiation and substitution – occur many times.
 The word “atonement” simply means “covered up”, and doesn't give the thought of a full and final dealing with sin, because it had to be repeated year-by-year (Lev.
 16).

-Propitiationis required because of our sins, but it is the aspect of the sacrifice in which Christ has perfectly glorified and satisfied God according to His moral nature.
-The word ‘propitiation’ simply means ‘satisfaction’.
+Propitiationis required because of sin, but it is the Godward aspect of Christ's sacrifice.
+It is how Christ has perfectly glorified and satisfied God according to His moral nature, with respect to the outrage of sin.12 The word ‘propitiation’ simply means ‘satisfaction’.
 All that God required and more was supplied when Christ offered Himself without spot to God.
 We read of both propitiation and substitution for sins (plural), but when the issue of sin (singular) is dealt with - the whole principle - it is always in the aspect of propitiation.
 God is satisfied as to our 'sins', and also as to the outrage of ‘sin’ in general, and because of the latter, propitiation is the grounds of God’s mercy to all mankind.
 As a result of this, the Gospel can go to the whole world, and anyone who comes to God in faith will be saved.
 “He is the propitiation for our sins: and not for ours only, but also for the whole world” (1 John 2:2).
 See also 1 Tim.
 2:3-6; Heb.
 2:9, 17; Rom.
 3:24-25.

 Substitutionis for the believer.
 It is needed because our individual ‘sins’ (plural) must be accounted for.
 The checks and balances are perfectly kept by the righteousness of God.
 To stand in the presence of a holy God, our sins must be expiated, so Christ must suffer for them in the believer’s place, so that I can say “He died for me”.
 When scripture mentions bearing sins, the word “all” is intentionally avoided.
 Instead, the word “many” or “some” is used, because not “every man” will believe, and Christ could not be punished for the sins of those who believe not.
 Unlike propitiation, substitution is limited to only the elect.
 See Matt.
 20:28, Mark 10:45, Matt.
 26:28, Heb.
 9:28, Rom.
 4:24-25, Gal.
 2:20, 1 Pet.
 2:24.
 Both propitiation and substitution are brought together in Rom.
 3:22.